staltz/manyverse/CONTRIBUTING.md

 ### Troubleshooting

 On Android applications, the `react-native` build process is sometimes unable to rebuild assets.
-If you are getting errors while building the application using `react-native run-android`, then the command `npm run full-clean` can help you do a clean rebuild of the project.
+If you are getting errors while building the application using `react-native run-android --variant=indieDebug`, then the command `npm run full-clean` can help you do a clean rebuild of the project.
 Then, reinstall with `npm i` and rebuild.

 #### app:installDebug FAILED - Could not find build of variant which supports .. an ABI in x86